KonstantinosKoulaxizis/tic-tac-toe/README.md

 # On Air tic tac toe

 This project was bootstrapped with Create React App and typescript template, uses redux toolkit for global state management and scss for style.
+You can find a live demo at (https://peppy-naiad-dee076.netlify.app).

 ## Project features
 - Simple tic tac toe game with On Air Branding and interactive user-friendly feeling.